PlayStation Is Using Content To Build Communities Around Video Game Launches

 Turn back the clock 10 years, and it’s the type of game that would trigger fans to break out the lawn chairs and sleeping bags to camp overnight outside stores to be among the first to get their hands on a copy.
 But in the age of digital content, where gamers can download games directly to their console, that cultural moment is largely dead.
 It’s something Sony Playstation is trying to recreate in its own way by giving gamers new, modern ways to mark the launch of new games that bring that old school sense of community and experience into the digital realm.

 The brand’s new “countdown-to-launch” program is a new initiative based on insights from consumer research that ultimately reflected how much gamers really miss midnight launch events.
-Playstation’s Senior VP of Marketing Eric Lempel says they wanted to create a community experience, something for gamers to continue to follow the hype right up to the minute they can play the game.
+Head of Playstation Network Eric Lempel says they wanted to create a community experience, something for gamers to continue to follow the hype right up to the minute they can play the game.
 A few years ago, new technology allowed people to download the game before it released, and it would unlock and become playable the minute it was officially released.

 “The idea is pretty simple, we’ve created virtual events on the console, taking members of our community team who are the hardest of hardcore gamers to host these launches, bringing in special guests like developers and voice actors to come talk about the game, right up to launch,” says Lempel.